-4.5.2.1 Surface water and water courses
+4.4.2.1 Surface water and water courses

-The potential environmental harm to the flow and the quality of surface waters from all phases of the proposal should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland, any in-stream biological uses.
-The impacts of surface water flow on existing infrastructure should be considered.
-Refer to the Environmental Protection (Water) Policy 1997 and Water Act 2000.
+The potential environmental harm to the flow and the quality of surface waters from all phases of the proposal should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland, and in-stream biological uses.
+The impacts of surface water flow on existing infrastructure should be considered with reference to the Environmental Protection (Water) Policy 1997 and Water Act 2000.

-The hydrological impacts of the proposal should be assessed, particularly with regard to stream diversions, scouring and erosion, and changes to flooding levels and frequencies both upstream and downstream of the project.
-The following issues should be addressed:
+The hydrological impacts of the proposal should be assessed, particularly with regard to stream diversions (whether temporary or permanent), scouring and erosion, and changes to flooding levels and frequencies both upstream and downstream of the project.
+When flooding levels will be affected, modelling of afflux should be provided and illustrated with maps.